-3.1.
-The Proposed Development delivers up to 1,100 dwellings, with 367 dwellings within the detailed element and up to 733 dwellings within the outline element.
-This application seeks to maximise the provision of affordable housing to meet the JCS strategic objective, as far as it would be viable to do so, given various constraints and viability considerations.
-Extensive viability assessment work has been undertaken and discussed with NCC to inform the preparation of this application, and this work is continuing at the time of submission of the application.
-As soon as possible, the final detailed Viability Assessment will be submitted in support of these proposals.
+- 4.1.
+The Proposed Development delivers up to 1,100 dwellings, with 353 dwellings within the detailed element and up to 747 dwellings within the outline element.
+This application seeks to maximise the provision of affordable housing to meet the JCS Policy 4 strategic objectives, as far as it would be viable to do so, given various constraints and viability considerations.
+Extensive viability assessment work has been undertaken and discussed with NCC to inform the application proposals, the viability of the scheme is set out within the Viability Report and Viability Report Addendum. - 4.2.

-- 3.2.
 To date, the initial viability appraisal determined that the scheme could not support any affordable housing.
 This was presented to NCC, assessed externally on behalf of the Council by independent viability consultant, and acknowledged informally to be based on acceptable assumptions to support the appraisal model.
 However, with the successful Housing Infrastructure Fund (HIF) bid by NCC in respect of a grant of £15m towards the substantial demolition and infrastructure costs, the viability of the proposal is further improved.
-If additional financial assistance were to be provided by NCC through an exemption from Community Infrastructure Levy (CIL) charges for the scheme, which is under discussion with the Council, the updated viability appraisal is expected to demonstrate that the Development could support the proposed minimum of 106 units of affordable housing, with a tenure split of 76% affordable housing for rent and 24% shared ownership at pre-development assessment stage subject to comments from the NCC housing team and further dialogue with regard to the viability process.
-This updated viability appraisal will be the subject of further independent review by consultants appointed by NCC, to enable the Council to arrive at a view on the submitted viability case during the determination of the application. - 3.3.
+If additional financial assistance were to be provided by NCC through an exemption from Community Infrastructure Levy (CIL) charges for the scheme, which is under discussion with the Council, the updated viability appraisal demonstrates that the Development could support the proposed minimum of 106 units of affordable housing, with a tenure split of 85% affordable housing for rent and 15% shared ownership at pre-development assessment stage subject to further dialogue with regard to the viability process.
+The Viability Report Addendum will be the subject of further independent review by consultants appointed by NCC, to enable the Council to arrive at a view on the submitted viability case during the determination of the application. - 4.3.
 The viability assessment process will need to be reviewed at appropriate stages through the implementation of the scheme, which will be secured within the S106 Agreement.
 This will enable the scheme viability to be reassessed under prevailing economic conditions, and in the light of the viability outcome to date at that stage, so as to establish whether additional affordable units can be provided viably, and if so, in what tenure arrangement.
 The commitment is given that these would be upwards only reviews, so that no affordable units already committed in the first or subsequent phases of the scheme would be removed.
-The details of the review process and the triggers for review will be discussed with officers during the determination of the application, and enshrined in the Section 106 Agreement. - 3.4.
+The details of the review process and the triggers for review will be discussed with officers during the determination of the application, and enshrined in the Section 106 Agreement. - 4.4.
 Thus, in summary, at this stage it is proposed to deliver at least 106 of the new residential units as affordable dwellings within the application proposals.
 The mix and tenure, design and location and management of the proposed affordable housing provision is set out under associated headings below.